Towards a generic absoluteness theorem for Chang models: Generically Correct Sealing

 \section{Generically Correct Sealing}

 We start with the definition of $\GCSealing$ and show that it implies $\Sealing$.
 Then, we will argue that our proof of Theorem \ref{thm:newmain} in fact shows that $\GCSealing$ holds in $V[g]$ (assuming the hypothesis of Theorem \ref{thm:newmain}).
+The reader may wish to consult Definition \ref{def:tamed} and Definition \ref{def:saturated measures}.